-The control of rain water on the site appears to not be properly accounted for.
+The control of rain water on the site appears to be ignored - the proposed lagoon lacks detail so it is impossible to understand where rain water will be retained and how the site will meet its obligations under the Water Framework Directive.
 As weather patterns become more extreme, wetter winters will mean a significant amount of water will need to be pumped into the storage lagoon to settle out before being released back into the water courses.
-If the flow of water is too great, silty water will contaminate the local ditches in direct contravention to the water framework directive and causing ecological damage downstream.
-This is all enforceable by the Environment Agency but it should in my opinion be planned for (most likely with much larger lagoon capacity and therefor larger working areas than in the current application).
+If the flow of water is too great, silty water could contaminate the local ditches damaging the ecology and in direct contravention to the Water Framework Directive.
+This is all enforceable by the Environment Agency and it should in my opinion be planned for and detailed in any application (most likely with much larger lagoon capacity and therefor larger working areas than in the current application).